 (October 2, 1538 – November 3, 1584)

 Saint Charles Borromeo’s Story

-The name of Saint Charles Borromeo is associated with reform.
+The name of Charles Borromeo is associated with reform.
 He lived during the time of the Protestant Reformation, and had a hand in the reform of the whole Church during the final years of the Council of Trent.

-Eventually, Charles was allowed to devote his time to the Archdiocese of Milan, where the religious and moral picture was far from bright.
+Eventually, Borromeo was allowed to devote his time to the Archdiocese of Milan, where the religious and moral picture was far from bright.
 The reform needed in every phase of Catholic life among both clergy and laity was initiated at a provincial council of all the bishops under him.
-Specific regulations were drawn up for bishops and other clergy: If the people were to be converted to a better life, he had to be the first to give a good example and renew their apostolic spirit.
+Specific regulations were drawn up for bishops and other clergy: If the people were to be converted to a better life, Borromeo had to be the first to give a good example and renew their apostolic spirit.

 Charles took the initiative in giving a good example.
-He allotted most of his income to charity, forbade himself all luxury and imposed severe penances upon himself.
+He allotted most of his income to charity, forbade himself all luxury, and imposed severe penances upon himself.
 He sacrificed wealth, high honors, esteem, and influence to become poor.
-During the plague and famine of 1576, he tried to feed 60,000 to 70,000 people daily.
+During the plague and famine of 1576, Borromeo tried to feed 60,000 to 70,000 people daily.
 To do this he borrowed large sums of money that required years to repay.
 Whereas the civil authorities fled at the height of the plague, he stayed in the city, where he ministered to the sick and the dying, helping those in want.

 Saint Charles Borromeo is the Patron Saint of: